w3c/wai-intro-atag/content/no-code.md

 Your no-code tool users include people with disabilities.
 Your tool needs to be accessible to disabled content creators.

-The websites that your tool outputs also need to be accessible to disabled website users.
+The websites and widgets that your tool outputs also need to be accessible to disabled website users.

 **Accessibility is required by law and is a procurement requirement** in many situations.